 Here’s the ratio that works best: 2 cups of flour, 1 cup of sugar, 1 cup of butter, and 4 eggs.
 This yields a wonderfully balanced pound cake.
 Add sour cream for extra moisture, vanilla extract for flavor, and vanilla bean for even more flavor.
-And if you’re craving it, almond extract tastes great too!
+(Homemade vanilla extract is fantastic in these!)
+Also, if you’re craving it, almond extract tastes great too.

 How to Make Mini Pound Cakes

 These mini pound cakes are wonderful with a simple dollop of whipped cream and some fresh berries.
-But you could also try a lemon icing, vanilla icing, or even red wine chocolate ganache works for a decadent treat.
+But you could also try a lemon icing, vanilla icing, chocolate ganache, or even red wine chocolate ganache for a decadent treat.

 Pink is the way to my heart and sprinkles speak to my soul, so FRESH raspberry icing and sprinkles is my topping of choice.
 I showed you this fresh raspberry icing with these raspberry almond buttermilk scones.
 This time I used a few more raspberries to produce a stronger flavor and darker color.
 I also used milk instead of cream, so that’s why it’s a little thinner here.

 These mini cakes make me so happy and I would love to know if you try them!Print